 Cybercriminals use multiple methods on how to acquire credentials.
 One of which is by a phishing campaign.
 While security awareness training will help, there will still be people falling for it.
-To mitigate stolen credentials, enabling multifactor authentication (MFA) to all applications and systems is the key.
+To mitigate stolen credentials, enabling multi-factor authentication (MFA) to all applications and systems is the key.

 Every week, if not every day, software vulnerabilities are discovered.
 Some discoveries are responsibly reported to the vendor, but some are used for zero-day attacks.
-Periodically scanning for vulnerabilities will reveal security risks and should be addressed timely before it results to an actual compromise.
+Periodically scanning for vulnerabilities will reveal security risks and should be addressed timely before it results in an actual compromise.

 Keeping up to date software is another vital piece in improving your cybersecurity.
 Not applying the latest update to the software that runs on your network is essentially inviting cybercriminals to breach your company.
 The cybercriminals are still successfully exploiting known software vulnerabilities.
 In fact, the Equifax hack that happened in May 2017 was due to an unpatched software that was running on their public-facing server3.

 Having preventive controls are great, but we have to keep in mind that nothing is 100% secure.
-That said, your company’s cybersecurity solutions should include monitoring to detect and respond security threats, incidents, and breaches.
+That said, your company’s cybersecurity solutions should include monitoring to detect and respond to security threats, incidents, and breaches.